acjh13/acjh13.github.io/_projects/rickshaw-redemption.md

 ## Description

-Rickshaw Redemption is a game developed for Singapore's **Heritage Game Jam**.
+Rickshaw Redemption is a game developed for Singapore's inaugural **Heritage Game Jam** in 2020.
 It was developed over 1 week with a team of 6 students.

 Play as a not-so-knowledgeable rickshaw runner who has to quickly learn about his heritage to answer the questions from tourists!